John G. Jackson (politician): Federal judicial service

 Jackson was nominated by President James Monroe on February 20, 1819, to the United States District Court for the Western District of Virginia, to a new seat authorized by 3 Stat.
 478. He was confirmed by the United States Senate on February 24, 1819, and received his commission the same day.
 His service terminated on March 28, 1825, due to his death in Clarksburg.
 He was interred in the Old Jackson Cemetery in Clarksburg.

 Family

 Jackson was the son of George Jackson, a United States Representative from Virginia, the brother of Edward B. Jackson, a United States Representative from Virginia, and the grandfather of William Thomas Bland, a United States Representative from Missouri.

 Prior to marriage, Jackson had a son, General John J. Jackson, the father of John Jay Jackson Jr. Jackson's first wife Mary "Polly" Payne was the youngest sister of Dolley Madison - they were married in 1800.
-She died in 1808 of tuberculosis.
+She died in 1808 of tuberculosis and is buried in the Jackson Cemetery in Clarksburg, WV.
 Jackson continued to correspond with Dolley Madison after the death of his wife and her sister.
 On June 11, 1810, shortly before he married Mary Sophia Meigs, the daughter of Return J. Meigs Jr., he wrote Dolley that his new wife "is about the size of our dear Mary, [and] much such a person."